 Experienced Partition Action Lawyers in Long Beach

-- What types of properties can be subject to a partition action in California?
-All co-owned real or personal property can be partitioned under California law.
+- Can a partition action be filed for both real property and personal property in California?
+Yes, all co-owned real and personal property can be partitioned under California law.
 Cal.
 Civ.
 Proc.
 Code § 872.020.

 Partition Actions in Long Beach